SPIDER MAN FAR FROM HOME

-There are a handful of sequences which are set at right intervals to set up the action set-pieces.
+There are a handful of sequences that are set at the right intervals to set up the action set-pieces.
 All the major ones are in fact are about the Elementals (giant destructive creatures made of Water, Fire, and Wind).
-All of it is set in beautiful locations of Venice (Italy), Prague (Czech Republic) and London (UK).
+All of it is set in beautiful locations of Venice (Italy), Prague (Czech Republic), and London (UK).

-Even in the tense moments, there are hilarious references to the Avengers and scenes which keeps the audience laughing, gasping and cheering for something on the screen.
+Even in the tense moments, there are hilarious references to the Avengers and scenes which keep the audience laughing, gasping, and cheering for something on the screen.

 Director Jon Watts takes huge swings and associates on more than he misses.
 For the vast majority of the movie the focus shifts in multiple directions, however, it satisfies in spades.
 Spider-Man Far From Home kicks off something new for all ages.
 And Yes, The Multiverse – we are gonna hear a lot about it.